trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/IterableApiClient.md

 #### Return Type
 **RecordPage**

-RecordPage a page with a list of records
+A page with a list of records

 ---